Headshot of Coleman

 Coleman Haley

-I am a second year Ph.D.
-Student in the CDT in Natural Language Processing at the University of Edinburgh, working with Sharon Goldwater.
-My interests generally lie in issues pertaining to typological diversity in NLP, low-resource languages, and the role of linguistic structure in NLP systems, particularly with respect to morphology.
+I am an incoming postdoctoral scholar in the LaGoM NLP group at KU Leuven.
+My interests generally lie in issues pertaining to computational typology, typological diversity in NLP, low-resource languages, tokenization, and the role of linguistic structure in NLP systems, particularly with respect to morphology.

-I graduated from Johns Hopkins University in 2020 with a double major in Computer Science and Cognitive Science.
+Before that, I graduated from Johns Hopkins University in 2020 with a double major in Computer Science and Cognitive Science.
 I was advised by Paul Smolensky and Colin Wilson, with whom I built more efficient Tensor Product Representation methods and interpretable neural morphological learners, respectively.